Cheesy Chicken Enchilada Casserole with Fresh Cilantro

-Easy and delicious, enchilada casserole is the ultimate crowd-pleaser!
+Easy and delicious, enchilada casserole is the ultimate crowd-pleasing dinner!
 It’s stuffed to the max with chicken, cheese, and cilantro and smothered in a rich homemade enchilada sauce.
-This is a recipe you’ll come back to again and again!

 Chicken enchilada casserole in a baking dish.